kc-ml2/tvm/readme.md

 ## 0. Disclaimer
 The final goal of this project is fully utilizing related TVM stacks like AutoTVM and VTA so that I can fully utilize Pynq-Z1 board's FPGA.
 However, due to time lack, I couldn't finish this code.
 Legacy of AutoTVM+VTA code is `vta_cartpole.py` file.
 Instead, you can refer `cpu_cartpole.py` file, which only utilizes CPU of Pynq-z1 board.
-I made anotehr branch for `vta_cartpole`.
+I made anotehr branch for `vta_cartpole`, vta_cartpole.
 I uploaded unfinished file, so that you can freely comment/advise me.

 <br>
 <br>